Introduction

 Can AI detect the Four Horsemen in text messages?▾

-Yes. reFrame's Communication Pattern Intelligence (CPI) is specifically designed to detect all four horsemen plus six additional toxic patterns in text messages, providing objective analysis of communication patterns.
+Yes. reFrame is specifically designed to detect all four horsemen plus six additional toxic patterns in text messages, providing objective analysis of communication patterns.